Super Frequently Asked Questions

 - Buy/sell spreads – to cover the transaction costs of buying or selling investment options.

-Suncorp doesn’t charge any switching, activity or exit fees.
+Suncorp doesn’t charge any switching or activity fees.

 To learn more about the fees and costs associated with a Suncorp Everyday of Suncorp Brighter Super account, please read the policy documents.